golgoth31/domopool/README.md

 ## ToDo

-- force filter pump
+- force filter pump for limited time
-- fix temp for filter on 1 hour step
 - set hour if no ethernet shield present
 - add Hbridge driver for peristaltic pump (ph)
+- add ability to redefine filter pump steps or